 How to Appeal a Points Ban

-While there is no set exceptional hardship definition, Magistrates usually look at the impact of a disqualification for collecting 12 or more points on those who rely upon you.
+While there is no set exceptional hardship definition, Magistrates usually look at the impact of a disqualification for collecting 12 penalty points or more on those who rely upon you.

 Because you have accumulated 12 points within a 3 year period, they will probably form the opinion that you deserve to be banned, and that your punishment will inevitably involve some hardship on your part.